p0dyakov/flutter_interview/README_EN.md

 ---
 <!-- TOC --><a name="compute"></a>
 ### Compute
-'Compute` is a function that creates an isolate and runs the passed code.
+`Compute` is a function that creates an isolate and runs the passed code.

 ---
 <!-- TOC --><a name="multithreading-issues"></a>